💬 WhatsApp Updates

 What bead size should I use for Yellowfish on the Vaal River?

-Low/slow: 2.0–2.5mm.
-Moderate (most days): 2.5–3.5mm.
+Low/slow water: 2.0–2.5mm.
+Moderate water: 2.5–3.5mm.
 Deep/fast seams: 3.0–4.0mm.
-Change depth/weight before changing colour.
+Change depth or weight before changing colour.

 When should I fish a Perdigon for Yellowfish?

-Ready to Apply This on the Vaal?
+Ready to apply this on the Vaal?

 Spend a day learning river reading, bead selection and depth control on the water.